Keep a tote bag handy

 Some ideas at a glance

-- Use tote bags or reusable bags for your shopping
+- Use totes or reusable bags for your shopping

 - Invest in a reusable water bottle